 3. Cradles are another option for newborn sleep.

 If the idea of a plastic bassinet doesn’t appeal to you, consider a cradle.
 Unlike bassinets, cradles are typically made of wood and can be rocked.
 Prices range from $100 to $250 or more.
 If you plan on having more than one child, a cradle is a very sturdy option.
 You can also create a family heirloom with a cradle by passing it along to others in your family.
 Typically a cradle comes with a mattress pad, although replacement pads are available in a variety of sizes to fit different cradles.

 4. Moses baskets can only be used for a short time.

 Moses baskets are woven baskets with liners and carry handles.
 You can put your newborn in a Moses basket for naps, and move your baby around the house without disturbing her.
 Unfortunately, these baskets are useful for only a few weeks before they reach their maximum weight limit.
 If you get one for a gift, it might be useful, but it probably doesn’t make sense to buy one on on your own.
-They typically cost around $50.
+They typically cost around fifty to a hundred bucks.